woct0rdho/triton-windows/BUILD.md

 ## Build from source

+MSVC v143 is required to build this package with LLVM from `oaitriton.blob.core.windows.net`.
+However, a binary built by a newer MSVC may not work with an older vcredist on the user's computer (see https://learn.microsoft.com/en-us/cpp/porting/binary-compat-2015-2017?view=msvc-170#restrictions , which is a cause of `ImportError: DLL load failed while importing libtriton`).
+So the user needs to install the latest vcredist.

 Set the binary, include, and library paths of Python, MSVC, Windows SDK, and CUDA in PowerShell (help wanted to automatically find these in CMake, or using something equivalent to `vcvarsall.bat` in PowerShell):
 ```pwsh
 $Env:Path =